llmariner/llmariner.github.io/content/en/docs/setup/install/playground.md

 llma chat completions create --model google-gemma-2b-it-q4_0 --role user --completion "What is k8s?"
 ```

+The second option is to run the `curl` command and hit the API endpoint.
+Here is an example command for listing all available models and hitting the chat endpoint.

 ``` bash
 curl \
   --header "Authorization: Bearer ${LLMARINER_TOKEN}" \